Simulation-based marginal likelihood for cluster strong lensing cosmology: Estimating the Marginal Likelihood

 with parameters ($\alpha$ and $\beta$) and aim to find the probability of observing {\it the scaling relationship}.
 However, rather than calculating precise values for $\alpha$ and $\beta$, one would determine a probability distribution, $P(\alpha,\beta)$, that reflects the degree of belief in their respective values.
-Thus $P(\alpha,\beta)$ acts as a summary statistic for the dataset.The relevant linear regression method, following \citet{Hogg2010}, as well as the priors on $\alpha$ and $\beta$, are outlined in Appendix~\ref{App:BayesFit}.
+Thus $P(\alpha,\beta | D)$ acts as a summary statistic for the dataset.
+The relevant linear regression method, following \citet{Hogg2010}, as well as the priors on $\alpha$ and $\beta$, are outlined in Appendix~\ref{App:BayesFit}.

-Next, we outline how to calculate the evidence ${\cal Z}$.
-In the following, ${\cal I}$ represents background information such as knowledge of the cluster selection criteria, the method of characterising the Einstein radius, and the assumption that there exists a power-law relation between strong lensing and mass. \begin{enumerate} \item Fit equation~(\ref{MassERfit}) to the data to obtain the posterior probability distribution, $P(\alpha, \beta | D, {\cal I})$, for $\alpha$ and $\beta$. \item Computer simulations are run within the framework of a chosen cosmological hypothesis, $C$.
-In our case, $C$ represents the assumption that \lcdm~(with aforementioned values for cosmological parameters), is the true description of cosmology. \item Simulated galaxy clusters are selected according to specified criteria, ideally reflecting the criteria used to select the real clusters.
+Next, we outline how to estimate the marginal likelihood.
+In the following, ${\cal I}$ represents background information such as knowledge of the cluster selection criteria, the method of characterising the Einstein radius, and the assumption that there exists a power-law relation between strong lensing and mass. \begin{enumerate} \item Fit equation~(\ref{MassERfit}) to the data to obtain the posterior probability distribution, $P(\alpha, \beta | D, {\cal I})$, for $\alpha$ and $\beta$. \item Computer simulations are run within the framework of a chosen cosmological hypothesis, $C_j$.
+In our case, $C_j$ represents the assumption that \lcdm~(with aforementioned values for cosmological parameters), is the true description of cosmology. \item Simulated galaxy clusters are selected according to specified criteria, ideally reflecting the criteria used to select the real clusters.
 Their masses, $M_{500}$, are noted. \item Different on-sky projections of these three-dimensional objects produce different apparent measurements of structural properties.
-Therefore, we construct a large number of mock samples by randomly choosing an orientation-angle and calculating $\theta_{E}$ for each cluster. \item Equation~(\ref{MassERfit}) is fit to each mock sample, $i$, to determine a posterior probability distribution, $P(\alpha, \beta | i, {\cal I})$, over $\alpha$ and $\beta$. \item Consider the proposal $H_i$: that $\alpha$ and $\beta$ for the real data is equal to that for a mock sample.
-We assign a weight, $w_{i} \equiv P(H_i | D, i, {\cal I})$, to each mock sample according to its similarity to the real data:
+Therefore, we construct a large number $N$ of mock samples by randomly choosing an orientation-angle and calculating $\theta_{E}$ for each cluster.
+The fair sampling means that for each mock dataset, denoted $D_i$ for $i$ from 1 to $N$, that $P(D_i|C_j,I) = 1/N$. \item Equation~(\ref{MassERfit}) is fit to each mock sample to determine a posterior probability distribution, $P(\alpha_i, \beta_i | D_i, {\cal I})$, over $\alpha_i$ and $\beta_i$. \item Consider the proposal $H_i := D_i = D$, in other words, that the mock sample resembles the real data.
+The resemblance is judged using the summary statistic.
+We assign a weight, $w_i$, to each mock sample according to its similarity to the real data: